 Most running gels offer both caffeinated and non-caffeinated versions.

-"The mechanism of action for caffeine in some gels is that it aids carbohydrate absorption," says Anita Mirchandani, MS, RD.
-"Since you're using energy gels to avoid using muscle glycogen stores, using one with caffeine would help prevent fatigue and allow for energy levels to be maintained."
+"The mechanism of action for caffeine in some gels is that it aids carbohydrate absorption," says Anita Mirchandani, RD.
+"Because you're using energy gels to avoid using muscle glycogen stores, using one with caffeine would help prevent fatigue and allow for energy levels to be maintained."

 If you're an avid runner, then you know the golden rule: Nothing new on race day.
 Make sure to practice with both varieties before toeing any starting line.